CATEGORY

 Government regulations:

-- Global shrimp production is expected to reach 6 MMT, with an average growth rate of 4 percent, with the nearly complete eradication of EMS in China.
+Global shrimp production is estimated at 6.6 MMT in 2023, with an average growth rate of 4.2 percent, with the supply facing glut in the global market.

-- Currently, more than 65 percent of the shrimp supply is through aquaculture, than wild capture, with China occupying majority of share in harvesting both types of supply
+Currently, about 71 percent of the shrimp supply is through aquaculture, then wild capture, with China occupying majority of share in harvesting both types of supply